 At the group level, we convene quarterly as part of the ESG Reputation and Stakeholder Committee, chaired by the Vodacom Group CEO.
 These meetings help us evaluate our progress and align our strategies.

-to tie budgets to our sustainability efforts make the role both exciting and full of growth opportunities.
+The support from this committee and the ability to tie budgets to our sustainability efforts make the role both exciting and full of growth opportunities.